amrwc/valheim-server/terraform/digitalocean/README.md

 ### `valheim_local_saves` (optional)

 Path to the local saves parent directory (the one above `worlds/`).
-If the game is installed on the local system, the path should be something like this:
+If the game is installed on the local system, the path should be something like this (no trailing slash!):

 ```text
 C:\Users\%USERPROFILE%\AppData\LocalLow\IronGate\Valheim